-Mechanical Engineering is a major offered under the engineering program of study at University of California - Berkeley.
-Here, you’ll find out more about the major master’s degree program in ME, including such details as the number of graduates, diversity of students, and more.
+Mechanical Engineering is a major offered under the engineering program of study at University of Pennsylvania.
+We’ve pulled together some essential information you should know about the master’s degree program in ME, including how many students graduate each year, the ethnic diversity of these students, and more.

 |In State||Out of State|

-The median early career salary of ME students who receive their master’s degree from UC Berkeley is $94,408 per year.
-That is 19% higher than the national average of $79,252.
+ME who receive their master’s degree from UPenn make an average of $84,653 a year during the early days of their career.
+That is 7% higher than the national average of $79,252.

-Online degrees for the UC Berkeley ME master’s degree program are not available at this time.
-To see if the school offers distance learning options in other areas, visit the UC Berkeley Online Learning page.
+UPenn does not offer an online option for its ME master’s degree program at this time.
+To see if the school offers distance learning options in other areas, visit the UPenn Online Learning page.

 |Race/Ethnicity||Number of Students|